Top 4 Must-Stay Onsen Hotels & Ryokans in Tokachigawa Onsen [2025 Guide]|Domingo

 Fuji Hotel

-The guest rooms are mainly Japanese-style rooms and Japanese-Western style rooms, but there are also family rooms and Western-style rooms.
-There are no rooms with hot springs, but all rooms except for those with a capacity of 1 person are equipped with a unit bath or shower room.
+The guest rooms are mainly Japanese-style and Japanese-Western style, with family rooms and Western-style rooms also available.
+While there are no rooms with private onsen, all rooms except for single occupancy rooms are equipped with a unit bath or a shower room.

 Fuji Hotel